banlong/D3/Readme.md

 ### 3. Enter python -m SimpleHTTPServer 8888 &.

 This will activate the server on port 8888.
-Switch back to your web browser and visit the following URL: http://localhost:8888/.
+Switch back to your web browser and visit the following URL:<b> http://localhost:8888/ </b>.
 Yes, instead of www.something.com, you just use localhost, which tells the browser to request a page from this machine.